sandeep7575/Advanced-Natural-Language-Processing/README.md

 * topic_modelling.ipnb : Build LDA model to classify the documents to different topics.

 * Future work: More number of wrappers can be used to check if the coherence of the model can be improved.
-* Hierarchical dirichlet process can alos be used to checl if the coherence of the mdoel can be improved.
+* Hierarchical dirichlet process can also be used to check if the coherence of the model can be improved.

 * Steps to reproduce the process:
 * Unzip the zipped folder to any location on the local system.